bpplaysguitar/readme-generator/demo/README.md

   ## Usage
   Screenshot of application in use
   ![random-password-generator](https://github.com/bpplaysguitar/random-password-generator/raw/main/assets/images/random-password-generator.gif)

   ## License
+  Copyright 2021 Brian Palay
   MIT License
+  <a href="https://opensource.org/licenses/MIT">Read about the MIT License</a>

   ## Contributing
   Feel free to do what you'd like with my existing code, and with adding more code and creating your own project from it.